 America 911, Bravery, Christianity, Christianity and Islam, Civilisation, Counter-Jihad, Defend the modern world, EDL, Feminism, homosexuality, Islam, Islam and the West, Islamism, Judaism, Muslims, No to Turkey in the EU, Pamela Geller, War, Zionism

 The community of people threatened by Islam contains many colors and creeds.
 The intellectual luminaries of its activist community reflect this, in so far as they are as diverse as the swathe of humanity they represent.
-There are ex-Muslims (Ayaan Hirsi-Ali, Ibn Warraq), Hindus (VS Naipaul), Leftists (the late Christopher Hitchens, Nick Cohen, Paul Berman), homosexuals (Leopold Smith), feminists (Lionel Shriver, Fay Weldon) all grouped among that number, each bringing with them their own reasons for standing up to this nefarious global bully and their unique insights into how best to do it in the future.
+There are ex-Muslims (Ayaan Hirsi-Ali, Ibn Warraq), Hindus (VS Naipaul), Leftists (the late Christopher Hitchens, Nick Cohen, Paul Berman), homosexuals (Douglas Murray), feminists (Lionel Shriver, Fay Weldon) all grouped among that number, each bringing with them their own reasons for standing up to this nefarious global bully and their unique insights into how best to do it in the future.
 Homosexual defiance of Islam is roundly applauded even by sections of the left.
 Non-white ex-Muslim females, having escaped confinement in the third world, such as Ms. Hirsi Ali, are also – though they are sometimes controversial – accepted as having naturally come to their opinions.
 The same with feminists, atheist Marxists and Christian conservatives.
 Whether or not, people disagree with what these people have to say or with the way in which they say it, they are ‘trusted’ to have arrived at their views via an organic, understandable process; one that we can all relate to.
 Even the most doctrinaire leftist still has enough insight within him to imagine what it must be like to be gay in Pakistan, or a woman in Saudi Arabia, or a feminist locked in an abusive marriage in the West.
 The leftist would rather we don’t dwell on these things too much, but he is happy enough to allow these things to be opposed.

 What cannot be tolerated however, is the opposition of an ordinary civilian; that is, someone who did not need to fight Islamism but chose to do so.
 This is a problem because choosing to fight for justice when one could have had an easy life is a heroic myth jealously guarded by the left.
 As such, it simply cannot happen on the right.
 There must always be another explanation.
 Nobody can come to right-wing views except by an unromantic or devious process.
 This belief is well represented by the case of Pamela Geller.